JcRichards1991/Our.Shield/README.md

 ### Log ###

+**1.0.2 - 17/08/2017**

+Adds new setting to configuration to allow the ability to turn on/off the IP Addresses restrictions for Our.Shield.BackofficeAccess

 **1.0.1 - 28/07/2017**

 Fixes Our.Shield.Core migration not creating the Journal table, and therefore, not adding an entry to the umbracoMigration table